websightdesigns/project-manager/INSTALL.md

 If you prefer, you can import the install.sql file from the Import tab of the database in phpMyAdmin.

-## Creating a New User
+## Create Your User

-To create a new user, first you must edit `app/Controller/AppController.php` and look for the following line:
+To create a user to sign in with, first you must edit `app/Controller/AppController.php` and look for the following line:

     $this->Auth->allow('login', 'logout');